-There are several ways to get from Amman to Jerusalem.
-These two capital cities, of Jordan and Israel, are merely 100km away, however separated by an international border makes the journey between them less simple than might be expected.
-The most common ways to travel between Amman and Jerusalem include a shuttle, public transport, private taxi or transfer, or flight and transfer.
+There are several ways to move between these cities.
+These two capital cities are merely 100 km away from each other; however, they’re separated by an international border makes the journey between them less simple than might be expected.
+The most common ways to travel between Amman and Jerusalem include a shuttle, public transport, private taxi or transfer, or flight and transfer, but the best way to have an enjoyable journey is on a tour.
 The journey time varies according to which option was selected, from two hours in best case, to up to six hours in the worst.
-There are also tours from Amman to Jerusalem for one day or two days.

-Shuttle from Amman to Jerusalem
+Shuttles from Amman to Jerusalem

 Taxis from Amman to the Jordanian side of the border cost 25 JOD (around $36), however prepare to negotiate with the driver.
 The journey takes around 1 hour.
 On the Israeli side of the border, the taxis to Jerusalem will cost between 200-250 NIS ($60-$70 aprox).
-There are also ‘service’ or shared taxis from Amman to the border, and the border to Jerusalem.
+There are also ‘service’ or shared taxis from the city to the border, and the border to Jerusalem.
 These are cheaper but you must wait for them to fill up.

-Private transfer from Amman to Jerusalem
+Private Transfers from Amman to Jerusalem

-Private vehicles can be pre-booked for transfer from Amman to Jerusalem.
+Private vehicles can be pre-booked for transfer between these cities.
 The vehicle will be changed at the border, from a Jordanian vehicle to an Israeli vehicle, and vehicles of all size are available, from sedans, vans, to minibuses, and big buses.
 Prices vary according to specific address and required vehicle, but check here for private transfers from Amman to Jerusalem.
 Journey time depends on border load, however, on a clear ride, could take 2.5 to 3 hours.

-Whilst Jerusalem has no airport, Israel’s main airport, Tel Aviv’s Ben Gurion Airport is located around 45 minutes from Jerusalem.
+While Jerusalem has no airport, Israel’s main airport, Tel Aviv’s Ben Gurion Airport is located around 45 minutes from Jerusalem.
 Royal Jordanian Airlines have 2 daily flights from Amman to Tel Aviv, one leaving in early morning, and the other in early evening.
 The flight time is around 45 minutes, however, you would need to leave Amman 3.5-4 hours before the flight in order to be early enough to clear security, and with customs on the Israeli side often taking 45 minutes to clear, followed by a 45 minute journey to Jerusalem, total journey time for this option stands at around 6-7 hours.
 The flight fare varies however is commonly $200 or more for a one way flight.